McCloud Railway 18: Excursion service

-That same year when the locomotive returned to McCloud, the railroad immediately began restoring it to operating condition to assist the No. 25, and after four years of restoration work, No. 18 returned to service in February 2001 and quickly became the favorite unit as it was bigger and stronger than No. 25 and handled the large grades on the road better.
+That same year when the locomotive returned to McCloud, the railroad immediately began restoring it to operating condition to assist No. 25 for railfan trips, after four years of restoration work, No. 18 returned to service in February 2001 and quickly became the favorite unit as it was bigger and stronger than No. 25 and handled the large grades on the road better.
 It continued in regular excursion service on the McCloud such as occasionally hauling the Shasta Sunset Dinner Train, up until 2004 when No. 18 was put up for sale.

-In January 2005, with the imminent demise of the McCloud Railway as a financial entity, the No. 18 was sold to the Virginia and Truckee Railroad (VT).
-No. 18 made its final run for the McCloud on August 7, 2005 and would remain in storage until April 2007 when it was leased to the Sierra Railroad in Oakdale, California for use on commuter trains.
-No. 18 was eventually moved to the Virginia and Truckee Railroad in mid-summer of 2010, were it continues to haul excursion trains today.
+In January 2005, with the imminent demise of the McCloud Railway as a financial entity, No. 18 was sold to the Nevada Commission for the Reconstruction of the Virginia and Truckee Railroad (VT) in Virginia City, Nevada.
+No. 18 made its final run for the McCloud on August 7, 2005 and was put into storage.
+It remain in storage until April 2007 when it was leased to the Sierra Railroad in Oakdale, California for use on commuter trains.
+No. 18 was eventually moved to the Virginia and Truckee Railroad in mid-summer of 2010, where it continues to haul excursion trains today.
 It was originally planned to be renumbered to No. 31, but was never renumbered.
 The V&T Railway is owned by the publicly owned V&T Commission should not be confused with the privately owned Virginia & Truckee Railroad.

-In 2015, it was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, which took five years to complete, it returned to service in 2020.
+In 2015, it was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, which took five years to complete.
+It returned to service in early 2020.